505-NN-505/VisioLab/README.md

 # VisioLab

 ## Stack
-A basic browser is implemented by the two stacks approach.
+A demo browser is implemented by the two stacks approach.
 It demonstrates how searching and "going back and forth" work in a browser.
 Another stack will let the user know their searching history.
 ![](Demo/Stack.gif)